-1.2-1.
+- 1.2-1.
 A boy found a bicycle lock for which the combination was unknown.
-The correct combination is a four-digit number, $d_1d_2d_3d_4$, where d_i , i = 1, 2, 3, 4, is selected from 1, 2, 3, 4, 5, 6, 7, and 8.
-How many different lock combinations are possible with such a lock?
+The correct combination is a four-digit number, $d_1d_2d_3d_4$, where d_i , i=1,2,3,4, is selected from 1, 2, 3, 4, 5, 6, 7, and 8.
+How many different lock combinations are possible with such a lock? - 1.2-2.

-1.2-2.
 In designing an experiment, the researcher can often choose many different levels of the various factors in order to try to find the best combination at which to operate.
-As an illustration, suppose the researcher is studying a certain chemical reaction and can choose four levels of temperature, five different pressures, and two different catalysts.

-- (a) To consider all possible combinations, how many experiments would need to be conducted? - (b) Often in preliminary experimentation, each factor is restricted to two levels.
-With the three factors noted, how many experiments would need to be run to cover all possible combinations with each of the three factors at two levels?
-(NOTE: This is often called a 23 design.)

-1.2-3.
-How many different license plates are possible if a state uses

-(a) Two letters followed by a four-digit integer (leading zeros are permissible and the letters and digits can be repeated)?
+As an illustration, suppose the researcher is studying a certain chemical reaction and can choose five levels of temperature, eight different pressures, and four different catalysts. - (a) To consider all possible combinations, how many experiments would need to be conducted? - (b) Suppose that during an experiment, each factor is restricted to four levels.
+With the three factors noted, how many experiments would need to be run to cover all possible combinations with each of the three factors at four levels? - 1.2-3.
+How many different license plates are possible if a state uses - (a) Two letters followed by a four-digit integer (leading zeros are permissible and the letters and digits can be repeated)?

-(b) Three letters followed by a three-digit integer?
-(In practice, it is possible that certain "spellings" are ruled out.)
+- (b) Three letters followed by a three-digit integer?
+(In practice, it is possible that certain "spellings" are ruled out.) - 1.2-4.

-1.2-4.
 The "eating club" is hosting a make-your-own sundae at which the following are provided: